 To: Peter Hughes

-I have a complaint about the Board of Trustees and MoE Senior Adviser (Lesley Parton) for Maungatapere School here in Whangarei.
+I have a complaint about the Board of Trustees and MoE Senior Adviser (Xxxxxx) for Xxxxxxxxx School here in Whangarei.

 This is regarding the “religious education” classes that the board have promoted in the 2011 and 2014 school community surveys (see attached) as being “Ministry of Education Approved”.
 Obviously they are not.